a-shokri/a-shokri.github.io/_pages/work-with-me.md

 ## UH M.S.
 Students

 If you're a current Master’s student in the CS department at UH and are interested in working with me on a research project, thesis, or capstone related to software productivity or quality, please complete the [Master’s Interest Form](https://forms.gle/v8gxsCrfg25MrqD36).
+Please note that I'm not hiring for an RA roll at this moment, but would be happy to hearing from you if you're looking for an advisor.

 ---